Make Up a System (2.0)

 • Zone 1 is used for elevator recall, with 4WTR-Bs connected to it and NC recall circuits

-• Zone 2 is used for the fire hat, with a 4WTR-B in the machine space handling that duty.
+• Zone 2 is used for the fire hat, with a 4WTR-B in the machine space along with its NC handling that duty

 • Zone 3 is connected as a combination waterflow and supervisory zone, as the building is fully sprinklered (with caged heads, as appropriate, to protect them from inadvertent impact)